HeavyMedl/lists/README.md

 ------
 **Description**: Retreive all elements except the last of an Array of Variables or a String.

-**Signature Definition**: Give arg 1 an Array of Variables or a String; Get an Array of Variables.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
+Get an Array of Variables.

 **Example Usage**: